Introduction

 Summary

 In this lab, you have learned how to create, query, update, and remove views in SQLite.
 You started by creating simple views based on a single table and then progressed to more complex views involving joins and aggregate functions.
-You also learned how to update data through updatable views and how to remove obsolete views to maintain a clean database schema.
+You discovered that SQLite views are read-only by default, but learned how to create truly updatable views using INSTEAD OF triggers.
+You also learned how to properly remove obsolete views and triggers to maintain a clean database schema.
 These skills are essential for simplifying complex queries, controlling data access, and managing your SQLite databases effectively.